v Turkey, 2008 European Championship Semi-Final

 Although Turkey had been regular opponents for the Germans during both World Cup and Euro qualifying programmes – where they had met no fewer than eight times in eighteen years – it would be their first meeting at a major tournament finals since Germany’s 7-2 victory during the 1954 World Cup, also held in Switzerland.
 While the Mannschaft had an excellent overall record over their semi-final opposition, it was actually the Turks that would have the better recent record, having won two and drawn one of the last three games played between the two sides.

-Home-based referee Massimo Busacca led the sides out on what was a damp and humid evening in northern Switzerland, with the crowd of just under forty-thousand in attendance.
-Both sides would have a familiar look them, with Germany in their traditional Schwarz und Weiß and the Turks in all red.
+Home-based referee Massimo Busacca would lead the sides out on what was a damp and humid evening in northern Switzerland, with a crowd of just under forty-thousand in attendance.
+Having served out his one-match sentence, the Nationaltrainer would be back on the touchline in the German dugout; both sides would have a familiar look them, with Germany in their traditional Schwarz und Weiß and the Turks in all red.

 Germany: Lehmann – Friedrich, Mertesacker, Metzelder, Lahm – Rolfes (46.
 Frings), Hitzlsperger – Schweinsteiger, Ballack (c), Podolski – Klose (90.
 Jansen)